filipernobrega/filipernobrega.github.io/docs/about.md

 ---

  I am a software developer of web systems with HTML, CSS and JavaScript.
 I currently use a Vue.JS framework with Nuxt.Js and I have experience with Ruby on Rails and Node.JS (with TypeORM) on backend.
 I started my journey at the Federal University of Rio de Janeiro studying Engraving ([UFRJ](https://eba.ufrj.br)).
 I also take classes in Computer Science, where I became part of the junior computer enterprise, [EJCM](https://ejcm.com.br).
 Where I had experiences with mobile development for android and IOS, as well as the opportunity to manage a project from software prioritization to final execution.
-I am currently at [lemoneyway](https://lemoneyway.com/en/) where I work as a developer getting deeper and deeper into good programming practices and solving challenges in the cashback market.
+At [lemoneyway](https://lemoneyway.com/en/) I work as a developer getting deeper and deeper into good programming practices and solving challenges in the cashback market.
 And I m collaboration on Computer Science museum from UFRJ.
 To time to time i create some projects for arduino.
+I'm currently working as a backend with Elixir at Stone fintech for payments and bank accounts.

  Take a look at my full job timeline below